 Our parents bought Barlochan in 1982 followed soon after by Sandyhills Bay, the small park with the big beach near Dumfries.

-We’ve been so lucky to work with many amazing people over the last few decades, some of whom have spent much of their working lives with us and contributed such a lot to this business and to make visitors’ holidays special.
+We’ve been so lucky to work with many amazing people over the last few decades, some of whom have spent much of their working lives with us and contributed such a lot to this business and to making visitors’ holidays special.
 Thank you to them and to you for choosing us.